aminozomty/PerWorldPlayersList/README.md

 # PerWorldPlayersList

+> **IMPORTANT:** This plugin will be discontinued soon because of some reasons.
+Please [see this issue](https://github.com/aminozomty/PerWorldPlayersList/issues/2) for more information.

 A PocketMine-MP plugin that makes only shows players that are in the same world in the player list menu.

 Download the latest version of the plugin on Poggit: https://poggit.pmmp.io/p/PerWorldPlayersList